 Dr. Martin Luther King Jr. (1929-1968) was a prominent leader of the civil rights movement, becoming one of its main spokespeople.

 A Baptist minister, King always advocated for fighting for civil rights through non-violent means such as marches, sit-ins, or civil disobedience, reflecting his Christian values.
-He became a leader of the movement after he led the Montgomery Bus Boycott in 1955.
+He became a leader of the movement after he successfully led the Montgomery Bus Boycott in 1955.

 King helped to organize some of the most important campaigns and marches of the civil rights movement including the March on Washington, the Birmingham campaign, and the Selma to Montgomery marches.